Books by Dale Harris

 As an interpretive aside, I should clarify a few things.
 Occasionally people will argue that the sixth commandment—God’s prohibition against killing—is more accurately translated as “murder,” and it does not apply to other kinds of killing, such as capital punishment or killing in war.
 Certainly, there’s some small case to be made in this regard.
 The Ten Commandments first appear in Exodus 20, and the word used there that usually gets translated as “kill” in most English versions is the Hebrew verb râtsach.
 In the Hebrew Bible, râtsach is most commonly used to describe intentional, unlawful killing—murder—not killing generally (which is usually described by the Hebrew verb harag).
 Having said that, though, râtsach is also used throughout Torah when it has unintentional or accidental killing in mind (e.g. Numbers 35).
 It is also used to describe the killing of someone who has accidentally killed a close family member of yours (the so-called avenger of blood); and within certain contexts, this kind of râtsach, a revenge-killing, is presented as entirely lawful (See, e.g. Numbers 35:17), even when the death they are avenging was accidental.
 So we can’t settle the question of whether Commandment Six is referring only to unlawful murder on linguistic grounds alone.
 We need to look at the wider witness of Scripture.

-When we do look at the wider witness of the Bible, the case seems pretty strong to me that in the overall arc of the story it tells, killing is not, and never was God’s intention for us.
+When we do look at the Bible more broadly, the case seems pretty strong to me that in the overall arc of the story it tells, killing is not, and never was God’s intention for us.
 This is assumed in the story of Cain and Abel (Genesis 4:1-15).
 It is explicitly stated in God’s covenant with Noah (Genesis 9:5-6).
 And God’s prophets envision a time when God’s intention for peaceful human co-existence will be gloriously realized (e.g., Isaiah 2:1-12).

 The case gets even more clear when we get to the New Testament, where the pacifist tendencies of the Scripture are reiterated and strengthened.
 Jesus blessed the peacemakers (Matt 5:9).
 He taught that the Old Testament prohibition against killing even included harboring hatred in your heart for your fellow human being (Matt 5:21).
 He commanded his followers not to (violently) resist the evil person and to offer the left cheek to the person who slaps them on the right.
 He famously warned his disciples that those who lived by the sword will die by the sword.
 And from the witness of the Book of Acts, it seems his first followers followed his teaching literally, and spread the Gospel in the face of intense violence, without ever once resorting to violence themselves.